vuex-orm/vuex-orm/docs/guide/model/relationships.md

 }
 ```

-The first argument of `this.hasOne()` is the related model, which in this case is the Profile model.
-The second argument is the "foreign key" which holds the primary key of the User model.
-In this example, the foreign key is the `user_id` of the Profile model.
+The first argument of `this.hasOne()` is the related Model, which in this case is the Profile model.
+The second argument is the "foreign key" which holds the primary key of the User Model.
+In this example, the foreign key is the `user_id` of the Profile Model.

 Additionally, Vuex ORM assumes that the foreign key should have a value matching the id (or the custom `static primaryKey`) field of the parent.
 In other words, Vuex ORM will look for the value of the User's id column in the user_id column of the Profile record.
 If you would like the relationship to use a value other than id, you may pass the third argument to the hasOne method specifying your custom key: